-- It’s got Bluetooth and comes with a smartphone app.
+- It has Bluetooth and comes with a smartphone app.
 It will store your blood pressure and heart rate data.
 You can pull up your history, and share it with your health care provider in your electronic medical record.
 Lights on the monitor screen indicate when your blood pressure is too high, or within the normal range.

 - The memory is greater in this model than in other competitive models.
-Two people can store separate data, so your spouse could also keep track of their blood pressure.
+Two people can store separate data, so your partner can also keep track of their blood pressure.
 There is enough room to hold up to 200 blood pressure readings, or for two people, the device holds data for 100 readings each.

 Easy of use and assembly

 The Omron 10 is super easy to assemble and operate.
 You only need to insert batteries into the bottom of the machine, and plug the blood pressure cuff into the side of the device.
 Once placed in the correct position on the subject’s arm, the large blue “start/stop” button is pressed.
 This begins inflation of the cuff on the subject’s arm as the numbers on the display rise.

 Once inflated, the air is let out, and the numbers start to go down.
 They will stop at the blood pressure and heart rate reading for the subject.

 Directions included give a “Quick Start” option, and are easy to follow with photographs to clarify setup.
 Anyone can check their blood pressure using the Omron 10, and track their blood pressure, as well as share their results with their physicians.